-A 180-day cynomolgus monkey study is ongoing to support extended dosing of patients (exposure data pending)
+A 180-day cynomolgus monkey study is ongoing to support extended dosing of patients (exposure data pending).
+FDA to review data from the completed study in association with the CTI-1601 clinical program and clinical hold.

-Safety margins are the ratio of no-observed-adverse-effect exposure levels and the geometric mean values from Day 13, Cohort 3 (100 mg) data in MAD trial
+Safety margins are the ratio of no-obsened-adverse-effect exposure levels and the geometric mean values from Day 13, Cohort 3 (100 mg) data in MAD trial